18 Oct An Indispensable Travel Guide to the Amalfi Coast

 Travelling in Italy can be quite affordable but a lot less in the Amalfi Coast.
 That’s why I really want to talk about the cost of travel in this guide to the Amalfi Coast.
 This area being very touristy and coveted, the prices are in general twice or three times more expensive than in the rest of Italy.
 This is valid not only for accommodation, but also for restaurants and parking.
 But it’s still possible to find some good deals, especially if you travel there out of the high season.

-For the accommodation (check the paragraph about ‘Where to stay in the Amalfi Coast’ for more info about these places):
+Here is the price I paid for the accommodation.
+You can also check the paragraph about ‘Where to stay in the Amalfi Coast’ for more info about these places.

-- I rented an apartment in Minori for 103€ for 2 nights (booked last minute at the end of September – it was cheaper than usual).
+- Apartment in Minori for 103€ for 2 nights (booked last minute at the end of September – it was cheaper than usual).

-- I booked an hotel room with a view in Positano for 130€ for 1 night (last minute at the end of September – it was cheaper than usual).
+- Hotel room with a view in Positano for 130€ for 1 night (last minute at the end of September – it was cheaper than usual).

 - 3€/h in Minori – we paid 10 euros for 24h in September (the price for locals) via our accommodation.
 They gave us an official local paper to leave in our car.

 - 5€/h in Amalfi.